john-cd/rust_howto/bk/drafts/categories/development-tools/documentation/mdbook.md

 ## Deploy Your Book or Documentation via a CD / CI Pipeline {#cd-ci}

-`GitHub Actions` is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+`GitHub Actions` is a continuous integration and continuous delivery (CI/CD) platform that automates build, test, and deployment pipelines.

 [GitHub Actions for mdBook][actions-mdbook~repo]↗{{hi:Github actions}} allows you to build your site with [`mdbook`][c~mdbook~docs]↗{{hi:mdbook}}.
 Linux (Ubuntu), macOS, and Windows are supported.